menu

 Step 2: Observe Your Resistance

 This is the most important part of the exercise.
 As you get ready to perform your chosen task, your mind will make excuses.
-It will tell you that you’re too tired, that one day off won’t hurt, or that this is a silly exercise.
+It’ll tell you that you’re too tired, that one day off won’t hurt, or that this is a silly exercise.

 Your job is to listen to this resistance without judgment.
-Do not argue with it or fight it.
+Don’t argue with it or fight it.
 Simply notice the thoughts as they come up, acknowledging them like clouds passing in the sky.

 By watching the resistance without giving in, you create a space between feeling and action.
 In that space lies your power to choose.
 This is where self-discipline is truly born, and it’s how you learn to handle discomfort effectively.